Anomali ThreatStream vs Recorded Future

 - Does it have a free plan?

-- Yes, there is a free plan available for individuals.
+- Yes, there is a free plan with basic threat intelligence access.

 - What integrations does it support?

-- It integrates with various security tools for enhanced functionality.
+- It integrates with SIEMs and other security tools to enhance threat detection workflows.

 - Who is it best for?